 - 1. Measured along linear foot of street/drive, less driveway widths.
 See Figure 5.5.3.B.ii - 2.
-Buffers are not required between developments within the district, but may be desirable in some circumstances to enhance compatibility between different uses.

-5. Review and approval process for all MDO projects

-A. Preliminary Application and Review
+Buffers are not required between developments within the district, but may be desirable in some circumstances to enhance compatibility between different uses. - 5.
+Review and approval process for all MDO projects - A. Preliminary Application and Review - i.

-- i.
 Pre-Application Submittal.
 Before formal submittal of a MDO plan, the applicant shall apply for and attend a pre-application meeting with the Plan Review Center, and other appropriate officials deemed necessary by the City Planner.
 Prior to the meeting, the applicant shall provide to the Plan Review Center a conceptual site plan and brief narrative of how the development meets or exceeds the standards of this ordinance and furthers the vision for the district.
-The Plan Review Center will provide initial comments on the plans. - ii.
+The Plan Review Center will provide initial comments on the plans.

+- ii.
 Preliminary MDO Application. - a.
 An application to develop under the MDO shall be made to the Planning Commission for its review and recommendation to City Council.
 The application shall be filed concurrently with a fully documented Preliminary Site Plan.
 The Preliminary Site Plan shall be completed in accordance with the review requirements as set forth and regulated in the City's Site Plan and Development Manual and Section 6.1.
-The MDO plan shall include the information required in subsection 3.34.7.C.
+The MDO plan shall include the information required in subsection 3.34.7.C. - b.

-- b.
 In those instances where it is necessary to request rezoning in order to effectuate a MDO plan, an application to rezone shall be made to the Planning Commission for its review and recommendation to the City Council.
 The application for rezoning shall be completed in accordance with the City's Site Plan & Development Manual. - c.
 The Planning Commission may proceed simultaneously with review and recommendation on applications for rezoning, MDO plan and Preliminary Site Plan approval, along with any associated permit reviews. - iii.
-Planning Commission ReviewInitial Review.
-Upon receipt of an application for preliminary site plan, the application shall be reviewed by the Plan Review Center and referred to the Planning Commissionand then City Council for preliminary-initial review.
-Review shall be conducted at a regular meeting of each body and no public hearing shall be required to be noticed.
-Members of the Planning Commission and City Council will be able to provide feedback on the plans presented. - iv.
-Following preliminary the initial review, the applicant may choose to make any revisions to the plan and submit revised plans for review by the Plan Review Center before being scheduled for a public hearing before Planning Commission. - iv.v. the Planning Commission Public Hearing, shall set a public hearing date for review of the application.
+Planning Commission Review.
+Upon receipt of an application for preliminary site plan, the application shall be reviewed by the Plan Review Center and referred to the Planning Commission for preliminary review.
+Following preliminary review, the Planning Commission shall set a public hearing date for review of the application.
 Notice of the public hearing shall be given and the hearing held as provided by the Zoning Enabling Act, at which a review shall be conducted.
 Following such review, the Planning Commission shall provide its report and recommendation to the City Council.
-In making its recommendation to the City Council, the Planning Commission shall consider: - (1) Consistency with the Master Plan; - (2) Innovative planning and design excellence; - (3) Relationship to adjacent land uses, design form and layout; - (4) Compliance with this Ordinance, including subsections 3.33 and 3.34; - (5) Adherence to the City West Design Guide; - (5) Benefits to the community such as publicly accessible parks and open areas, and public facilities. - (6) Pedestrian and vehicular safety provisions. - (7) Aesthetic beauty in terms of design, exterior materials, landscaping, and natural features, including internal compatibility within the development as well as its relationship to surrounding properties, - (8) Provisions for the future users of the project. - (9) Impacts to existing natural features. - (10) The standards of Section 6.1.2.C for Special Land Uses. - vi.
+In making its recommendation to the City Council, the Planning Commission shall consider: - (1) Consistency with the Master Plan; - (2) Innovative planning and design excellence; - (3) Relationship to adjacent land uses, design form and layout; - (4) Compliance with this Ordinance, including subsections 3.33 and 3.34; - (5) Adherence to the City West Design Guide; - (5) Benefits to the community such as publicly accessible parks and open areas, and public facilities. - (6) Pedestrian and vehicular safety provisions. - (7) Aesthetic beauty in terms of design, exterior materials, landscaping, and natural features, including internal compatibility within the development as well as its relationship to surrounding properties, - (8) Provisions for the future users of the project.

+(9) Impacts to existing natural features.

+- (10) The standards of Section 6.1.2.C for Special Land Uses. - iv.
 City Council Approval.
 The City Council shall review the Preliminary Site Plan with regard to the Planning Commission's recommendation and the review requirements and conditions set forth in Section 3.34.4.A.
 The City Council shall determine whether the proposed plan meets the conditions as set forth in Section 3.33 and 3.34, and the standards of Section 6.1.2.C.